With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 History

-2021 saw many new NFT projects come to life.
-However several of the biggest NFT projects like CryptoPunks, CryptoKitties, Mooncats, and Curio.Cards have been around since way back in 2017.
+Several of the biggest NFT projects like CryptoPunks, CryptoKitties, and Mooncats, have been around since way back in 2017.

-When evaluating an NFT project, consider how long it has been in existence.
-While some projects have been around for years and are not performing as well as recently launched projects, a more established NFT project does give you some assurance that it’s not as likely to die off suddenly.
+If you’re evaluating an NFT project, first consider how long it’s been around for.
+While some projects have been around seemingly forever and are not performing as well as more recently launched projects, a more established NFT project does give you some assurance that it’s not as likely to die off suddenly.

 2